Canadian import documents required for customs clearance

 At Cole International, we offer trade consulting and customs brokerage services to help Canadian businesses prepare the right documents for their shipments.

-- File Commercial Accounting Declarations (CAD) via the CARM Client Portal (CCP)
+- Prepare Commercial Accounting Declarations (CAD)

 - Verify proof of origin to claim reduced tariffs